Sooph-knmi/demo_repo/README.md

-# gnn-era5
+# AIFS

-GNN for the ERA5 dataset
+GNN for for weather prediction trained on the ERA5 dataset

 ## Pre-commit Etiquette